NICE clinical guidelines are recommendations about the treatment and care of people with specific diseases and conditions.

 NICE guidelines are developed in accordance with a scope that defines what the guideline will and will not cover.

-This guideline was developed by the National Clinical Guideline Centre, which is based at the Royal College of Physicians.
-The Collaborating Centre worked with a Guideline Development Group, comprising healthcare professionals (including consultants, GPs and nurses), patients and carers, and technical staff, which reviewed the evidence and drafted the recommendations.
+This guideline was developed by the National Collaborating Centre for Mental Health, which is based at the Royal College of Psychiatrists.
+The Collaborating Centre worked with a Guideline Development Group, comprising healthcare professionals (including consultants, GPs and nurses), carers and technical staff, which reviewed the evidence and drafted the recommendations.
 The recommendations were finalised after public consultation.

 The methods and processes for developing NICE clinical guidelines are described in the guidelines manual.